 November 2018Sneak Teak: How an Asian Tree Became the World’s Most Prized Furniture

 Modern-day humans spend upwards of 90% of their time indoors—and it’s no wonder that our incidence of illness has increased as we’ve moved inside and become more sedentary.
 But a 2018 comprehensive analysis of evidence from more than 140 studies of over 290 million people in 20 countries found that “Living close to nature and spending time outside has significant and wide-ranging health benefits,” including reducing the risk of type II diabetes, cardiovascular disease, high blood pressure, premature death, stress, and premature birth.
-This is an issue that biophilic design tackles head-on.
+This is an issue that interior biophilic design tackles head-on.

 In its simplest terms, this design concept seeks to increase human connectivity to the natural environment by creating a porous boundary—the ability to “step outside,” even while indoors.
 This, in turn, improves physical and mental health, and creates a sense of personal well-being.
 Although the name is relatively new, the concept has been around for many years.
-It gained steam as the green building movement transitioned from the mid-1990s and into the early 2000s, with designers and architects recognizing the need for spaces that weren’t just efficient and kinder to the environment, but also that directly benefited the people who used them.
-Over the past decade, as technology has advanced with lightning speed and people have begun to feel more disconnected—from both the planet and from each other—biophilic design has moved to the forefront of commercial design.
+It gained steam as the green building movement transitioned from the mid-1990s and into the early 2000s, with designers and biophilic architects recognizing the need for spaces that weren’t just efficient and kinder to the environment, but also that directly benefited the people who used them.
+Over the past decade, as technology has advanced with lightning speed and people have begun to feel more disconnected—from both the planet and from each other—biophilic design has moved to the forefront of commercial interior & architectural design.

-Seattle Spheres, located in downtown Seattle, WA, is an example of biophilic design in action: three conservatories consist of related and complementary elements that create an interconnected “habitat” at Amazon’s corporate campus.
+Seattle Spheres, located in downtown Seattle, WA, is an example of biophilic interior design in action: three conservatories consist of related and complementary elements that create an interconnected “habitat” at Amazon’s corporate campus.
 This design cohesion allows employees to interact with nature and each other on a daily basis.

 The complementary repetition of natural materials and industrial elements create an interactive space that leads to an enhanced sense of comfort, security and emotional attachment to the space.
 Our natural teak and stainless steel coffee tables and side tables were used throughout, forming a subtle connection between the structural elements, the furnishings and natural plantings.